andmarios/quickcert/README.md

 For example you could set some attributes:

     quickcert -cacert RootCA-crt.pem -cakey RootCA-key.pem -hosts 127.0.0.1 -c "Ankh-Morpork" -o "Unseen University" -ou "Library" -cn "Ook" -duration 730.5

+**1:** Ideally you will install your CA certificate into your system.
+This is fairly complicated but in short, for Linux systems, you would do something like:

+    sudo mkdir /usr/local/share/ca-certificates
+    sudo cp RootCA-crt.pem /usr/local/share/ca-certificates/RootCA.crt
+    sudo update-ca-certificates --fresh

 ## Limitations